overturetool/dev-tutorials/README.md

 Overture Developers.
 These projects support the Overture developer guides and are not meant to be used on their own.

-To use these projects, checkout the repository and build the projects with 'mvn install'.
+To use these projects, checkout the repository and build the projects with `mvn install`.
 You will get test failures when building but that's intentional.

 ## More Information